A CLOSER LOOK: The restrictions sex offenders must abide by

-NORTHWEST ARKANSAS (KNWA) — Registered sex offenders must abide by several restrictions as to where they can live and visit.
+NORTHWEST ARKANSAS (KFTA) — Registered sex offenders must abide by several restrictions as to where they can live and visit.

 Michael Grant, 40, was arrested at the Prairie Grove Aquatic Center last Friday.

-Grant is a level 3 sex offender, and because he is a level 3 sex offender he cannot be at a water park owned or operated by a local government, according to statute 5-14-133 of the Arkansas Code.
+Grant is a level 3 sex offender, and because of this, he cannot be at a water park owned or operated by a local government, according to statute 5-14-133 of the Arkansas Code.

 Level 3 sex offenders, who are deemed high-risk offenders, and level 4 offenders, who are deemed sexually dangerous persons, can be part of society as long as they adhere to restrictions and regulations imposed by their state’s sex offender laws.
 Most restrictions pertain to where a sex offender can live.